-According to our members, SIF provides the following advantages:
+According to our members, SIF provides the following advantages to its members:

-History: The SIF is the most established civic engagement fund in the United States.
-Since its launch, SIF has continuously surpassed its fundraising goals, grown its membership and engendered confidence and commitment among its members.
+History: The State Infrastructure Fund is the most established civic engagement fund in the United States.
+Since its launch, SIF has continuously surpassed its fundraising goals, grown its membership, and engendered confidence and commitment among its members.
 The longevity of the fund and consistency of its funding and strategy has positioned SIF as an important partner and leader in the nonpartisan voter engagement field.

 Vision: SIF embraces a creative and entrepreneurial approach that synthesizes the various goals of its members into a cohesive long-term strategy that enhances and rationalizes the funding of each member within the broader ecosystem.

-Learning and Expertise: SIF creates a unique peer-to peer learning space for its members who together represent some of the most important civic engagement foundations in the country.
-Through regular conference calls and meetings, SIF funders rigorously discuss emerging issues, strategic plans and specific funding recommendations to ensure that SIF funding is most effectively utilized within the broader civic engagement funding landscape.
+Learning & Expertise: SIF creates a unique peer-to peer-learning space for its members who together represent the some of the most important civic engagement foundations in the country.
+Through regular conference calls and meetings, SIF funders rigorously discuss emerging issues, strategic plans, and specific funding recommendations, to ensure that SIF funding is most effectively utilized within the broader civic engagement funding landscape.